 The groundwater elevation will not be influenced by the structures placed above it, nor would the presence of groundwater cause the tidal floodwaters to rise above the base flood elevation.
 Groundwater level is influenced by the surrounding level of water in the soil.
 Under flood conditions or heavy rain, flood water will saturate the surface soil and then percolate down into the ground, slowly raising the groundwater table.
 The rising groundwater table does not increase the flood elevation because the volume of tidal influenced floodwater flowing from the Long Island Sound is far greater than the comparably small volume of groundwater.
-Under estimated 50-year future mid-range sea level rise of 28.5"2 feet for modest projections, and 58"4 feet for the extreme projection, water levels wouldwill only potentially rise to elevation of 14.4.1/2"-or 16-during the 100 year flood event.
-The extreme sea level rise scenario would impact-respectively, not impacting the proposed residences.
+Under estimated 50-year future mid-range sea level rise of $28.5^{"}{.5}$ ", and 58" for the extreme projection, water levels would potentially rise to elevation of 14' 4 1/2", during the 100 year flood event.
+The extreme sea level rise scenario would impact the proposed residences.